Ntokozo Qwabe

-Ntokozo Qwabe (born 1991) is a famous Rhodes Scholar who was one of the founders of the Rhodes Must Fall campaign at Oxford University.
+Ntokozo Qwabe (born 1991) is a Rhodes Scholar who was one of the founders of the Rhodes Must Fall campaign at Oxford University.
 His subsequent comments following the 2015 Paris attacks and behaviour towards a white waitress in South Africa were criticised in news and social media, leading to a petition for his removal from Oxford which was rejected by the university.
 He has rejected accusations of hypocrisy for receiving money from the Rhodes scholarship scheme, claiming that he is merely recovering wealth stolen from Africans by Rhodes during the colonial period.

 Early life

 Qwabe was born in 1991 to school caretaker Felokwakhe Qwabe and his wife Nomali in Oyaya, Eshowe, a rural area of KwaZulu-Natal province in South Africa.
 He is one of 13 children and the first of his family to attend university.
 He was forced to drop out of the University of KwaZulu-Natal for financial reasons part way through his first degree and work as a cashier at a Checkers store in Rossburgh in order to save for his tuition but returned in 2009 to complete his bachelor of laws degree, graduating summa cum laude in 2013.
 He subsequently completed a master's degree at the University of Cape Town.
 He joined the University of Oxford as a Rhodes Scholar in 2014 where he completed a bachelor of civil law (BCL) degree in 2015 at Keble College.